omgtant/claustroboard/docs/UX.md

 ### Option 1
 - Real-time table of existing matchmaking lobbies with their options
-  - Click to enter
+  - Click row to enter
 - Button to create a new game
-  - Simplified dialog to customize a currated set of game options (board size, available tiles, maximum number of players...)
+  - Simplified dialog to customize a curated set of game options (board size, available tiles, maximum number of players...)
 - Starts the lobby screen with the list of players (+kick button) and a button to start the game.

 ### Option 2